 You only have to take a quick browse through your Facebook and Twitter feeds to see the proof – if they’re anything like mine, then you’ll realise that pure, text-only posts have become a rare thing these days (and engagement with such posts is seriously lacking).

 And so, the inbound marketer is presented with a problem – with the competition so rife, how do we make our visual content stand out?

 But not just any video – high-quality, engaging and professionally produced video.

-I make this point because, much like all forms of visual content, the competition for video views is as furious as anything else in 2017.
+I make this point because, much like all forms of visual content, the competition for video views is as furious as anything else.